tormi/WunderWay/working-at-wunderkraut/communicating/index.md

 3. In person conversation

 If not documented by the nature of the communication channel, any relevant results of discussions must then be documented within an appropriate, persistent system.

+## Commitment

+* If I address a person, I will expect an answer.
+* If I’ve asked for something, I confirm that I’ve read the answer and confirm that this helped/resolved my issue.
+* If I’ve asked for something and things/circumstances change, I will send a notfication ASAP.